SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 The `Number` is a superclass of all numeric classes, such as `Integer`, `Float` and `Double`.

-If we try to use another class which is **not a subclass of Number**, the compiler will throw a compile-time error.
+If we try to use another class that is **not a subclass of Number**, the compiler will throw a compile-time error.

 [/slide]